 Read more about Samiya Bashir.

-Monica Carter is a writer, poet and reviewer.
+Monica Carter (she/her) is a writer, poet and reviewer.
 She was a PEN Center USA Emerging Voices Fellow, a Lambda Literary Foundation LGBT Emerging Voices Fellow and a fiction graduate of the prestigious PEN Center’s MARK program.
 Her fiction has appeared in literary journals including The Rattling Wall, Black Clock, Cactus Heart, Bloom and the anthology Strange Cargo.
 Her nonfiction has appeared in publications including Black Clock, World Literature Today and Foreword Reviews.
 She served as a judge for the Best Translated Book Award in poetry and fiction from 2008-2015.
+Monica currently manages Lambda Literary’s LGBTQ Writers in Schools.
 She is currently finishing her first novel.

 Chloe Feffer (she/they) is an educator, poet, and writer based in Brooklyn, NY.
 Their poetry and fiction have appeared in or is forthcoming in The B’K, Sledgehammer Literary, Stone Fruit, FEED Literary Magazine, JADEN, and elsewhere.
 Prior to joining Lambda Literary, Chloe worked as an educator, as an educational program coordinator, and as a facilitator for memoir writing workshops with incarcerated women.
 She holds a BA from Stonybrook University and an MA in Education from CUNY Hunter.